 We’re starting to see more Hi-Res Audio stickers appear on gaming headsets, but you don't need to worry too much about making sure you get one.
 Hi-Res (or High Resolution) audio is meant to provide the absolute pinnacle of music quality, with audiophiles saying it’s akin to ‘being right there in the recording studio’ when you listen to it.
 This is because Hi-Res Audio has a much higher sampling rate (also known as bit-depth, or the number of samples taken per signal per second in the analogue-to-digital conversion process) than CD quality audio, which is meant to make it more accurate and more detailed than anything else currently available.

 To throw some numbers into the mix, CD is specified at 16-bit or 44.1kHz, while Hi-Res audio is usually defined as either 96kHz or 192kHz at 24-bit.
 This is great if you already own lots of Hi-Res audio tracks or subscribe to a streaming service like Tidal, but it has limited use for gaming right now.
 It's currently unknown how many, if any, games support Hi-Res audio or whether you get any extra benefit over non-Hi-Res audio headsets.
-Personally, I’ve never even been able to tell the difference between Hi-Res and CD, so you shouldn't feel like you need to pay extra to get one if you’re only going to be using it for games.
+What's more, many people can't actually tell the difference between Hi-Res and CD, so you shouldn't feel like you need to pay extra to get one if you’re only going to be using it for games.

 What headsets do the pros use?

-Pro gamers all use vastly different gaming headsets.
-Ninja uses the studio-grade Beyerdynamic DT 990 Pro headphones, for example, while Shroud has recently switched from a HyperX Cloud Flight Wireless to a Logitech G Pro X.
+Pro gamers and streamers all use vastly different gaming headsets.
+Ninja uses the studio-grade Beyerdynamic DT 990 Pro headphones, for example, while Shroud has switched from a HyperX Cloud Flight Wireless to a Logitech G Pro X.

 Myth and DrLupo also use a Logitech G Pro X headset, but Tfue uses the super expensive Sennheiser HD 800 S High Resolution headphones.
 Pokimane, on the other hand, often alternates between different HyperX headsets, most notably the Cloud Alpha and the Cloud Revolver, and Dakotaz uses an Astro A40.